Inverse kinematics: Kinematic analysis

 A model of the human skeleton as a kinematic chain allows positioning using inverse kinematics.

 Kinematic analysis is one of the first steps in the design of most industrial robots.
 Kinematic analysis allows the designer to obtain information on the position of each component within the mechanical system.
 This information is necessary for subsequent dynamic analysis along with control paths.

 Inverse kinematics is an example of the kinematic analysis of a constrained system of rigid bodies, or kinematic chain.
 The kinematic equations of a robot can be used to define the loop equations of a complex articulated system.
-These loop equations are non-linear constraints on the configuration parameters of the system.
+These loop equations are nonlinear constraints on the configuration parameters of the system.
 The independent parameters in these equations are known as the degrees of freedom of the system.

-While analytical solutions to the inverse kinematics problem exist for a wide range of kinematic chains, computer modeling and animation tools often use Newton's method to solve the non-linear kinematics equations.
+While analytical solutions to the inverse kinematics problem exist for a wide range of kinematic chains, computer modeling and animation tools often use Newton's method to solve the nonlinear kinematics equations.
 When trying to find an analytical solution it is often convenient to exploit the geometry of the system and decompose it using subproblems with known solutions.

 Other applications of inverse kinematic algorithms include interactive manipulation, animation control and collision avoidance.